JIeSchnee/reTSN/README.md

 # Flex-TSN
-This is the experiment code of the paper "Flexible Time Sensitive Network (Flex-TSN) for Resilient Network Scheduling in Automotive Systems".
+This is the experiment code of the paper "reTSN: Resilient and Efficient Time-Sensitive Network for Automotive Systems".

 Folder organisation:

-- /delayed_traffic_without_sporadic_flow:
 - edf_schedule_generator:
 - sporadic_with_delayed_stframe:
-- sporadic_without_delayed_stframe:
-- st_delayed_frame_without_sporadic:
 - traffics_generator:

 ## Citation
-- Zou Jie, Xiaotian Dai, Wanli Chang.
-Flexible Time Sensitive Network (Flex-TSN) for Resilient Network Scheduling in Automotive Systems.
+- Zou Jie, Xiaotian Dai, John McDermid. reTSN: Resilient and Efficient Time-Sensitive Network for Automotive Systems.
 2021